Mary Leona Gage: Pageant scandal

 In July 1957, aged 18, Gage represented state of Maryland at the Miss USA pageant, and was crowned as the winner, the first winner from that state.

-Pageant officials launched an investigation after rumors began to surface about her background and past.
-After Gage lied to reporters or declined to comment when they questioned her, she confessed the truth a day later: she was actually 18, not 21, had been married twice, and was a mother of two young children, which her mother and mother-in-law confirmed to reporters.
+Pageant officials launched an investigation after rumors began to surface.
+Gage initially lied to reporters or declined to comment when they questioned her about her past, but confessed the truth a day later: she was actually 18, not 21, had been married twice, and was a mother of two young sons, which her mother and mother-in-law confirmed to reporters.
 As being a wife and mother were clear violations of the contest rules, Gage was immediately disqualified and stripped of her Miss USA crown.
 The crown and prizes subsequently went to the first runner-up, Charlotte Sheffield, Miss Utah.

 By the time the truth was revealed, it was too late for Sheffield to replace her in the Miss Universe pageant, as Gage had already competed in the Miss Universe preliminary competition and been announced as one of the Top 15 semifinalists.
 When Miss Universe officials were informed of the situation, Gage was ejected from the competition, and Mónica Lamas of Argentina, who had placed 16th, replaced Gage as a semifinalist.

 The Miss Universe title ultimately was won by Peru's Gladys Zender, who also nearly lost her crown when she was revealed to be only 17 (under the minimum age requirement), but pageant officials allowed her to retain her title, as it was customary at the time in Peru for those that had lived past their sixth month during their birth year to unofficially use the higher age, meaning Zender was considered to be 18 (having lived more than six months as a 17-year-old).

 Aftermath and later life

-When news of Gage's marriage broke, she was showered with television appearances.
-Her subsequent appearance on The Ed Sullivan Show was one of CBS's highest rated shows at the time.
+When news of Gage's marriage broke, she was inundated with requests to appear on television.
+Her appearance on The Ed Sullivan Show was one of CBS's highest rated shows at the time.
 She also received hate mail.

-1957-1964
+1957–1964

-In 1957, aged 18, she moved to Las Vegas, Nevada with her two sons.
+In 1957, still aged 18, she moved to Las Vegas, Nevada with her two sons.
 She worked as a featured showgirl at the Hotel Tropicana.
 In early 1958, Gage divorced Ennis.
 She met dancer Nick Covacevich, who became her third husband.
 In 1960, Gage was charged with child abuse.
 In 1961, she filed for divorce from Covacevich and moved to Los Angeles, California, where she met her eventual fourth husband, an aspiring screenwriter, Gunther Peter Collatz.

 In 1962, she appeared in the Roger Corman film Tales of Terror.
 In 1964, she had a tiny role in the film A House Is Not A Home and divorced Collatz.
 She experimented with LSD and was seen with John Drew Barrymore and Mickey Hargitay.
 She also appeared in the 1964 exploitation film Scream of the Butterfly directed by Eber Lobato, co-starring Nélida Lobato.